What does the word “leader” mean to you?

 Great leaders are the first to admit that they don’t know everything, and they are willing to listen to new ideas and update their goals, plan, and vision as new information and insight comes available.

-They also have the confidence and conviction to hold fast to their vision and not yield to every new idea simply because it’s new.
+They also have the self-confidence and conviction to hold fast to their vision and not yield to every new idea simply because it’s new.

 Inspire Your Team with a Clear Vision.